-South Korean court upholds record fine against U.S. chip giant Qualcomm
+Qualcomm to appeal record South Korean anti-trust fine

-SEOUL (Reuters) - A South Korean court on Wednesday upheld a record $873 million fine against U.S. chip giant Qualcomm (QCOM.O) for unfair business practices related to patent licensing and modem chip sales, rejecting the company’s appeal against the penalty.
+SEOUL (Reuters) - Qualcomm (QCOM.O) said it would appeal a South Korean court decision on Wednesday to uphold a record $873 million fine against the U.S. chip giant for unfair business practices related to patent licensing and modem chip sales.

-The ruling is a setback for Qualcomm as it battles customers over royalties and antitrust violations around the world, including an ongoing case brought by the U.S. Federal Trade Commission (FTC).
+The ruling by the Seoul High Court is a setback for Qualcomm as it battles customers over royalties and antitrust violations around the world, including an ongoing case brought by the U.S. Federal Trade Commission.

-Seoul High Court Judge Noh Tae-ak rejected the company’s appeal against the penalty imposed by the Korea Fair Trade Commission (KFTC) in 2016 saying Qualcomm had abused its dominant market position.
+Judge Noh Tae-ak rejected the company’s appeal against the penalty imposed by the Korea Fair Trade Commission (KFTC) in 2016, saying Qualcomm had abused its dominant market position.

 “The defendant exerted a significant influence over mobile phone manufacturers either through unfair relationships or making them depend on the defendant’s supplies of modem chipsets,” Noh said in his ruling.